Agriculture & Natural Resources

 All educational sessions will be taught by University of Kentucky Extension Specialists.
 Topics include genetics, marketing & profitability, herd health, nutrition, reproduction & records, and facilities & winter feeding.

-Master Cattleman Program - 2025 - Thursdays - Janaury 8th through February 12th
+Master Cattleman Program - 2026 - Thursdays - January 8th through February 12th

 - Location varies with weekly session